Going from 3 to 6 cats at one time was one of the best decisions we ever made. Violet, Jake, and Elwood have brought much joy to our lives.

 Three people gave me positive responses.
-Dawn who had had 5 or 6 cats in a similar sized house and it worked out okay.
+Dawn who had had 5 or 6 cats in a similar-sized house and it worked out okay.
 Alice had 5 cats in her childhood.
-She shared that each cat found their own space.
+She shared that each cat found its own space.

 We mentioned to the vet that we were considering keeping some of the kittens.
 He gave us some advice on how to make more space for additional cats and also gave us an article to look over.